microsoft/qsharp-compiler/src/QuantumSdk/README.md

 # Sdk Packages

 To understand how the content in this package works it is useful to understand how the properties, item groups, and targets defined in the Sdk are combined with those defined by a specific project.
-The order of evaluation for all properties and item groups is roughly the following:
+The order of evaluation for properties and item groups is roughly the following:

 - Properties defined in *.props files of the Sdk
 - Properties defined or included by the specific project file